 ZF: Achieving a third-party certification is a strong indicator that a company is hyper-focused on specific efforts and initiatives.
 In the real estate industry, building certifications are an important tool used to convey a company’s values and priorities to stakeholders.
 Pursuing and achieving Fitwel Certification is a definitive way for companies and buildings to demonstrate their commitment to occupant health and well-being.
 The report we co-authored, A New Investor Consensus: The Rising Demand for Healthy Buildings, found that tenants are driving demand for healthier buildings.
 And it suggests that failing to focus on health and well-being could result in assets losing out on tenants.

 The pandemic has placed extra importance on boosting occupier confidence in building health.
-If we look at the growth of the Fitwel Viral Response Module, launched in September 2020 in response to Covid-19, we’ve seen more than 100 million square feet of real estate achieve Fitwel Certification using the Viral Response Module.
+Examining the growth of the Fitwel Viral Response Module, launched in response to Covid-19 in September 2020, reveals a significant achievement.
+Over 100 million square feet of real estate has obtained Fitwel Certification using the Viral Response Module.

 Many of the strategies included in the Viral Response Module are specifically focused on building occupant confidence and trust, such as establishing a communication plan.
 The research indicates that engaging in frequent and open communication is a necessity given the ever-evolving pandemic situation.
-It also ensures that we learn from all we have experienced since the start of the pandemic and keep integrating that knowledge into a contagious disease outbreak preparedness protocol.
+This approach guarantees that we assimilate the lessons from our experiences since the onset of the pandemic.
+We continuously integrate this knowledge into a contagious disease outbreak preparedness protocol.
 The Fitwel Viral Response module provides guidance for both of these protocols by supporting a company’s efforts to help tenants and employees return to the workplace.

 VC: How can healthier buildings contribute to the race to Net Zero, and allay environmental damage?